DenTelezhkin/DTCollectionViewManager/README.md

 ================
 > This is a sister-project for [DTTableViewManager](https://github.com/DenHeadless/DTTableViewManager) - great tool for UITableView management, built on the same principles.

-Powerful generic-based UICollectionView management framework, written in Swift 3.
+Powerful generic-based UICollectionView management framework, written in Swift.

 - [Features](#features)
 - [Requirements](#requirements)